 The alternative is cell data.
 Companies like Verizon will happily sell you big buckets of data for a price.
-If (and that’s a big “if”) you are staying in an area with decent cell coverage for your carrier, you can do fairly good using your cell phone as a hot spot or, even better, using a dedicated hot spot device.
+If (and that’s a big “if”) you are staying in an area with decent cell coverage for your carrier, you can do okay using your cell phone as a hot spot or, even better, using a dedicated hot spot device.
 One big caution here is that you do have to be in range of a cell tower for your carrier.
 Verizon is the undisputed leader in coverage but for the RVer who truly wants to get away from it all there’s the real possibility that you’ll get away from cell coverage too.
 Second, it’s going to cost you.
 Be ready to fork over serious cash if you want to web surf and Facebook to your heart’s content.
 Again, forget Netflix.
 Just streaming one movie will eat up a good part of your month’s allotment of all but the biggest buckets of data.
 Also, even as there are WIFI signal boosters there are cell signal boosters.
 Our Weboost Drive can make a real difference in internet connectivity.
 Just remember that you have to have a signal to boost.
 If you have, say 2 bars of 4G a booster can give you a boost of a bar or maybe even two.
 Sometimes that is a noticeable difference in connect speed.

 One strategy people use is to have service from two different providers.
 You might be in range of one but not the other.
 Again, though, you are buying that capability.